 The FASB's standard-setting process is ongoing and until new standards have been finalized and issued by the FASB, management cannot determine the impact on the reporting of operations and financial position that may result from any such future changes.
-The FASB is currently working on several projects including revenue recognition, contingencies, liabilities and equity, emission allowances, leases, insurance, hedge accounting, discontinued operations, trading inventory and related tax impacts.
+The FASB is currently working on several projects including revenue recognition, contingencies, financial instruments, emission allowances, leases, insurance, hedge accounting, discontinued operations and income tax.
 Management also expects to see more FASB projects as a result of its desire to converge International Accounting Standards with GAAP.
 The ultimate pronouncements resulting from these and future projects could have an impact on future net income and financial position.